sudeshjethoe/dynamicautomation/_pages/privacy.md

 We made arrangements with other parties who place cookies through our website.
 Nevertheless, we cannot fully control what they are doing with their cookies, so please read their privacy statements as well.

-## Google analytics
+# Google analytics

-We use Google Analytics to track visitors on our website and to get reports about how visitors use the website.
+Google Analytics is a web analytics tool we use to help understand how visitors engage with this website.
 We accepted the data processing agreement from Google.
-We don’t allow Google to use information obtained by Analytics for other Google services, and we anonymize the IP-adresses.
+We do not allow Google to use information obtained by Analytics for other Google services.
+For more information you can read the [Google Analytics Privacy Policy](http://www.google.com/analytics/learn/privacy.html).

-## Security

-We take security measures to reduce misuse of and unauthorised access to personal data.

-changes to this privacy policy
-We reserve the right to modify this statement.
-We recommend that you consult this statement on a regular basis, so that you remain informed of any changes.

-inspection & modification of your data
-You can always contact us if you have any questions regarding our privacy policy or wish to review, modify or delete your personal data.

-You have the following right:

-Being informed on which personal data we have and what we are using it for;

-Inspection of the personal data that we keep from you;

-Having incorrect data corrected;

-Request to delete outdated personal data;

-Revoke your consent;

-Object to certain uses.

-Please note that you always make clear who you are, so that we can assure that we do not modify or remove the data from the wrong person.

-complaints
-If you think that we are not helping you in the right way, you have the right to lodge a complaint at the authority.
-For The Netherlands, this is the Autoriteit Persoonsgegevens.

-contact
+When you opt-in for Google Analytics, we collect the following data:

+- Anonymized IP-address
+- Browser
+- Date and time stamp
+- Referring and exit pages
+- Visited pages

+---

 If you wish to contact us regarding our privacy policy, please contact us at the following email address: _sudesh [at] dynamicautomation.nl_

 Company: {{ site.title }}

 Website: {{ site.url }}

-KVK: 64521885

-VAT: NL001458365B52
+Dutch Chamber of Commerce ID (KVK): 64521885

+Dutch VAT identification number (BTW-id): NL001458365B52